xoidlabs/xoid/readme.md

 ```

 > It's very cheap to create **xoid** stores.
-> Absolutely **zero** traversal or deep copying occur while `create`, `arrayOf`, `objectOf`, `model` functions run.
+> Absolutely **zero** traversal or deep copying occur while `create`, `arrayOf`, `objectOf`, `model` run.
 > You can easily store complex objects such as DOM elements inside **xoid** stores.
-> Association of the store nodes with "useable" actions only occurs once when a node is visited by `use` function.
+> Association of the store nodes with "useable" actions only occurs once when a node is visited by the `use` function.

-## Extra features
+## More features

 ### Feature: Optics (lenses)

-Setting `true` as the second argument of `create` function means "mutable: true".
+Setting the second argument of `create` function as `true` means "mutable: true".
 This way, surgical changes won't be immutably propagate to root.
 Instead, the original object will be mutated.
 ```js
 import { create } from 'xoid'